Good-Data-Hub/taxonomy4good/README.md

 ['New Taxonomy', 'item1', 'item2', 'item3', 'item4']
 ```
 ### Search terms
-You can also search for terms by providing a substring.
+Search for terms by providing a substring.
 This can help get relevant terms from `en_full_taxonomy`,
 providing you with the most similar sustainability terms that will help query textual data from various APIs and extend
 ML and NLP tasks.
 ```python